Azure-Samples/MachineLearningSamples-AerialImageClassification/README.md

 # Real World Scenario: Aerial Image Classification
-[YC: It would be nice to provide a diagram/image to illustrate what is done locally and what is done on cloud with the help of workbench.]

 ## Introduction

 This example demonstrates how to use Azure Machine Learning (AML) Workbench to coordinate distributed training and operationalization of image classification models.
-We use the [Microsoft Machine Learning for Apache Spark (MMLSpark)](https://github.com/Azure/mmlspark) package to featurize images using pretrained CNTK models and train classifiers using the derived features.
+We featurize images using pre-trained CNTK models with [Microsoft Machine Learning for Apache Spark (MMLSpark)](https://github.com/Azure/mmlspark) package and train classifiers using the derived features.
 We then apply the trained models in parallel fashion to large image sets in the cloud.
 These steps are performed on an [Azure HDInsight Spark](https://azure.microsoft.com/en-us/services/hdinsight/apache-spark/) cluster, allowing us to scale the speed of training and operationalization by adding or removing worker nodes.

 The form of transfer learning we demonstrate has major advantages over retraining or fine-tuning a deep neural network: it does not require GPU compute, is fast and arbitrarily scalable, and fits fewer parameters than a dense neural network layer.
 This method is therefore an excellent choice when few training samples are available -- as is often the case for custom projects.
 Many users report that transfer learning produces highly performant models, allowing them to avoid deep neural networks trained from scratch at much greater cost.

-## Prerequisites

-- An [Azure account](https://azure.microsoft.com/en-us/free/) (free trials are available)
-- An installed copy of [Azure Machine Learning Workbench](./overview-what-is-azure-ml.md)
-    - Follow the [quick start installation guide](./quick-start-installation.md) to install the program and create a workspace
-- An installed copy of [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy), a free utility for coordinating file transfer between Azure storage accounts

-This example was tested on a Windows 10 PC; you should be able to run it from any Windows machine, including Azure Data Science Virtual Machines.
-Minor modifications may be required (for example, changes to file paths) when running this example on macOS.

-[YC: Is this tutorial tested on DSVM?
-If yes, could we provide the version of DSVM that is tested? ]

 ## Use Case Description